doctorjei/dovecot-xapian/README.md

 It uses inet lmtp with ssl and auth, instead of sockets as running inside docker network so less dependencies.
 For postfix to use lmtp with ssl it needs ```lmtp_use_tls = yes``` set in main.cf

-fts-xapian is used for full text search as it will replace fts-squat.
+`fts-xapian` is used for full text search as it was going to replace `fts-squat`.

 The default storage quota is 20GB per user, quota settings can be changed with userdb extra fields see [redis keys](#redis-keys).